 This behavior can be applied to seedlings, saplings, and adults of any species.
-You must also use the Storm Light behavior.
+If you have chosen the version marked "Storm Light", you must also use the Storm Light behavior.
+If you have chosen the version marked "GLI", you must assign a light behavior to all trees to which you assign this mortality.